-On Remembrance Sunday, which this year calls on 12 November, members of the royal family traditionally lead the tributes at the Cenotaph.
+On Remembrance Sunday, which this year falls on 10 November, members of the royal family traditionally lead the tributes at the Cenotaph.
 As well as wearing black, the royals in attendance always wear a poppy.
-The Princess of Wales, in fact, occasionally wears three poppies instead of one, like she did for last year's service.
+The Princess of Wales, in fact, sometimes wears three poppies instead of one.
 But what's the significance behind it?

 Why do we wear the poppy?